Optimism Bias can lead to unrealistic expectations, disappointment and emotional turmoil for coaches who do not guard against it.

 Take a look at the graphic below.
 Can you accurately categorize your team on this continuum?
-Seems easy enough as you, better than anyone, know what they do well and what they do not do well.
+Seems easy enough as you, better than anyone, know what it does well and what it does not do well.

 Optimism bias would suggest that you cannot.
 Being passionate about a team (your own) can make you think that team will be more successful than they can reasonably expect to be.
 Optimism bias would also suggest you are much better able to place a rival team or a team from your conference in the correct category than your own.
 So why the disconnect?

 In her book The Optimism Bias: A Tour of the Irrationally Positive Brain, cognitive neuroscientist Tali Sharot offers an explanation.
 We experience the optimism bias more when we think the events are under our direct control and influence.
 In other words, we believe we have the unique skills and ability to change the outcome.
 Examples: I will not get a divorce, because I am a good husband/wife; I will not have a wreck, because I am a good driver; I will not have a bad team because I am a good coach.
 There is an illusion of invulnerability which can lead to disappointment.